 Awards & Funding:

-Travel stipend from the University of Amsterdam to attend the Digital Methods Summer School 2016
+University of Amsterdam travel stipend for the Digital Methods Summer School 2016